earthquake/fusion/level08/README.md

 ## Exploitation

 The website states this is a stack overflow, but after *level07* nobody can be sure about that, right?
 After my script was working properly I tried to find the vulnerable part.
 The macro *set_str_buffer* looked really nasty first (because of the *strcpy()*) but unfortunately all  inputs are hardcoded.
-I found two ways to corrput the stack, first is based on the hints that can be found in *decryption_worker()* - threads are not locked properly, could mean (and means) some corruption for us.
+I found two ways to corrupt the stack, first is based on the hints that can be found in *decryption_worker()* - threads are not locked properly, could mean (and means) some corruption for us.
 The other one which is more reliable and nice is the *sanity_check_name()*.
 It has a fixed size buffer called buf and we can overflow that with the *realpath()* function.
 It is really easy and trivial to do, so we could be pleased until we realize that the binary was compiled with SSP, so we have a stack canary that protects the stack:
 > stack smashing detected ***: /opt/fusion/bin/level08 terminated